Biomedical Engineering (Neural Engineering, Gate analysis, Metabolomics, Metagenomics, Cancer Data Anlytics and Neural Engineering)

 Mechatronics (Networked Control and Smart Grids)

-Saman Halgamuge is a Professor in the Department of Mechanical Engineering at The University of Melbourne.
+He remains as a honorary Professor in the Department of Mechanical Engineering at The University of Melbourne.

 Professor Halgamuge’s research interests are in Data Engineering including Active data gathering sensor systems, Unsupervised Deep Learning, Big Data Analytics focusing on applications in Mechanical Engineering and Bioengineering.
 These applications vary from Sensor Networks in Irrigation, Smart Grids, and Sustainable Energy generation to Bioinformatics and Neuro-Engineering.